 Productions:

-ANTHONY MARK STOCKARD (Director, Scenic & Costume Designer)
+ANTHONY MARK STOCKARD (Director, Co-Scenic & Costume Designer)

 DARRIUS FROWNER (Music Director) is an award-winning musical director and pianist based in New York.
 He is thrilled to make his debut with Virginia Stage and Norfolk State University.